bbc/tams/docs/adr/0027-add-objects-api-endpoint.md

 It may be useful to know which Flow was the first to reference the media object in the TAMS instance.
 This could help determine the origins of the media object.

-An optional `first_referenced_by` property is added to the `/objects?object_id={object-id}` resource that contains the Flow ID.
+An optional `first_referenced_by_flow` property is added to the `/objects?object_id={object-id}` resource that contains the Flow ID.

-The Flow ID in `first_referenced_by` is set by the TAMS instance and is not settable by a user.
+The Flow ID in `first_referenced_by_flow` is set by the TAMS instance and is not settable by a user.

 The TAMS instance should set the property to the first Flow that had a new Flow Segment created that referenced the media object.
-The TAMS instance should also include the Flow ID in the `referenced_by` property if the Flow exists in the TAMS and has a Flow Segment referencing the media object.
+The TAMS instance should also include the Flow ID in the `referenced_by_flows` property if the Flow exists in the TAMS and has a Flow Segment referencing the media object.
 The TAMS instance may either remove or keep the property if the first Flow or the Flow Segments referencing the media object in the first Flow are deleted.

 * Good, because it retains some information that could be used to trace the origins of a media object